mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 What Happens At Login Of Subsequently Created Users?
 -----------------------------------------------------

-Same as what happens at next login of the very first ever created user.<br>
+Same as what happens at next login of the very first ever created user.

 -----------------------------------------------------
 Adjusting / Fixing